Tips for Your Assessment Centre Group Exercise (2023)

 The move to a digital format is new and very much a result of the COVID-19 pandemic.
 While it is still a bit of an unknown, there is every chance that employers will continue with the virtual format indefinitely.

 Maybe not for all job roles, but certainly for those in which being able to communicate through MS Teams and other online programs is essential.

-In the same way as an in-person assessment center, virtual assessment center group exercises involve case-study-related exercises, discussions and real-life business challenges.
+In the same way as an in-person assessment centre, virtual assessment centre group exercises involve case-study-related exercises, discussions and real-life business challenges.

 Try not to worry about extended screen time.
 You will be given ample time for breaks between sessions, and the odd technology glitches will be expected.
 It is all part of the experience.

-But what happens at a group assessment center, and what is the employer looking for?
+But what happens at a group assessment centre, and what is the employer looking for?

-If you are wondering where you start, here are a few tips for your assessment center group exercise preparation.
+If you are wondering where you start, here are a few tips for your assessment centre group exercise preparation.